-In addition to the 1:1 program, SSFS also maintains the following resources:
+In addition to our 1:1 program, Sandy Spring Friends School also maintains the following resources:

 - Campus-wide wifi network for mobile devices